-- 1. The applicant, Cambridge Homes, LLC, is proposing a 56-unit residential development consisting of single-family site condominiums.
-The site is located on the north side of Nine Mile Road near the intersection with Garfield Road. - The existing zoning is RA (Residential Acreage) and the applicant is proposing a PRO (Planned Residential Overlay). - 3.
-Nine Mile Road is under the jurisdiction of the City of Novi. - 4.
-The site condominiums are designated for "empty nesters" and seniors. - 5.
-The applicant has requested the following deviations: - a.
-The applicant has requested a Council Variance for the minimum radius requirement.
+- 1. The applicant, Cambridge Homes, LLC, is proposing a 53-unit residential development consisting of single-family site condominiums.
+The site is located on the north side of Nine Mile Road near the intersection with Garfield Road. - 2.
+The existing zoning is RA (Residential Acreage) and the applicant is proposing a PRO (Planned Residential Overlay). - 3.
+Nine Mile Road is under the jurisdiction of the City of Novi.